pacoferre/AweshurShow/README.md

-# AweshurShow
+# Dosconf
-Some code written with AweShur
+Some code examples for dosconf conference

+Sorry, old code, written in Spanish